ibexa/documentation-developer/docs/api/graphql_customization.md

 You can use it if your application requires custom GraphQL resources, for instance for Doctrine entities.

-To do so, create an `config/graphql/types/Query.types.yaml` file.
+To do so, create a `config/graphql/types/Query.types.yaml` file.
 It will be used as the GraphQL query root.

 In that file, add new fields that use any custom type or custom logic you require, based on [overblog/GraphQLBundle](https://github.com/overblog/GraphQLBundle).

-The custom schema should be created only after generating Ibexa schema to avoid problems, for example `Type "Domain" inherited by "Query" not found.`.
-To prevent this problem from occurring during deployment, add the generated schemas to the repository, you should also remember to update the schema in the event of any changes related to graphQL as well as when changing the environment, for example from dev to prod
+The custom schema should be created only after generating other schemas to avoid problems, especially if the custom schema depends on other schema elements.
+For example ...
+`Type "Domain" inherited by "Query" not found.`.
+To avoid this problem during deployment, add the generated schemas to the repository.
+Update the schema in the event of any changes related to GraphQL as well as when changing the environment, for example from `dev` to `prod`.
 ### Configuration

 You can include the [[= product_name =]] schema in two ways: either through inheritance or composition.